-Dear students who want to pursue truth and excellence in education:
+Dear students who want to pursue truth and excellence:

 There are many universities and colleges around the globe.
-However, Western Covenant University (WCU) was established to be a beacon of truth for this modern society, by nurturing students to become entrepreneurs and leaders based on the Christian faith.
+However, Western Covenant University (WCU) was established to be a beacon of truth for this dark world.

 So many religions and their leaders have come and gone like flood.
 The extreme selfishness and lost morality overflow the empty bowl of reality.
 And yet, here is the educational goal for the Western Covenant.